 Welcome to Woodstock and District U3A.

-Speaker Meetings: are held on the first Tuesday of every month at 2 p.m. in the Woodstock Community Hall.
+Speaker Meetings: are held on the first Tuesday of every month at 2 p.m. in the Woodstock Community Hall at 32 New Road Woodstock OX20 1PB.
 Speakers cover a wide range of topics including current affairs, travel, history and hobbies.
 Find out more by coming as a visitor to two meetings ( you pay just £2 for each meeting) or by clicking on the Events link at the top of this page.

 Special Interest Groups: members give their time and skills to encourage others to learn.
-Our current SIGs include books, bridge, living history, literature, painting, playreading, poetry, madrigals, recorders, science, scrabble, walking and ambling.
+Our current SIGs include books, bridge, living history, painting, play reading, recorders, science, scrabble and walking.
 Where possible, we meet in each other's homes.
 Find out more by looking on the Groups page.